-Listings are for May 16-22 and are subject to change.
+Listings are for Nov.27 to Dec.
+3 and are subject to change.
+For times at Vue and Brew in Laurel, go to www.vueandbrew.com or call 6334438.
 Figures in parentheses show the number of weeks the movie has played in Billings.
-Doors open at noon daily at the Wynnsong 10.
-Doors open at 11:30 a.m. daily at the Shiloh 14.
-Showings at the Amusement Park Drive-In begin at dusk on Friday and Saturday only.
 All times are p.m., unless otherwise noted.

 Brooklyn (opening): This story of a young Irish immigrant has gotten a nearly perfect score on Rotten Tomatoes.
 Nick Hornby (High Fidelity, About a Boy) wrote the script, which no doubt helps, and Saoirse Ronan (Atonement), who stars as the immigrant, has drawn high praise in a simple story, well told.
 PG13.
 Wynnsong 10 at 1:20, 4:15, 7:10 and 9:55.

 Creed (opening): Sylvester Stallone returns as Rocky Balboa once more, this time to train the son of Apollo Creed, his former foe and later friend.
 Some critics say this is the strongest entry in the seven-feature Rocky series since the originalPG13.
 Shiloh 14 at noon, 3:15, 6:30 and 9:45.
 Wynnsong 10 at 1:30, 4:35 and 7:40.
 Also at Vue and Brew in Laurel.